rka0917/elasticsearch/Group23 Report.md

 BiFunction<T, T, T> *updater*, used for when value needs to be updated.

 ##### Contract
-Given a path and a value, the value should be inserted into the Trie based on that specified path.
+Given a path and a value, the value will be inserted into the Trie based on that specified path.
 If a value exists for the specified path, then it will be overwritten.
 NOTE: This function/requirement may not be that relevant, since the issue wishes for the PathTrie to be immutable.